KaiHelli/poe-it/README.md

 ## How to run

-There are two options to run the frontend and the backend concurrently in a Docker container by now.
+There are two options to run the frontend and the backend concurrently in a Docker container by now:

 - `docker-compose --profile local up -V --build`
   - This will start a local MySQL container alongside the Poe-it application, for which the basic database schema and its values will be imported.